Ending Global Sprawl: Cities and Global Sprawl

 Less is More

 As cities continue to grow, sustainable urbanism, as defined by the seven sustainable design principles in this book, can play a central role in addressing humankind’s fundamental demands for energy, land, and resources.
-By adopting a context-driven, “less is more” approach to urban development that includes heightened transit investments, more walkable neighborhoods, and more efficient buildings, cities can effectively produce cleaner, safer, and more equitable environments.
+By adopting a context-driven, “less is more” approach to urban development that includes heightened transit investments, more walkable neighbourhoods, and more efficient buildings, cities can effectively produce cleaner, safer, and more equitable environments.
 This feedback loop effect yields ever-decreasing energy demands, irrigation needs, and GHG emissions.

 At the human scale, the trade-offs are clear: less private space translates to a richer public realm, less private security translates to safer communities, and less auto mobility translates to more convenient transit and proximity to economic and social opportunities.